ng-Classic/ng-classic/docs/TOOLS.md

 discussion is outside the scope of this document (TODO link to docs), but here are some key concepts in brief.

-By default Angular uses "dirty checking" mechanism for finding model changes.
+By default Angular Classicuses "dirty checking" mechanism for finding model changes.
 This mechanism involves evaluating every bound expression that's active on the UI.
 These usually include text interpolation via `{{expression}}` and property bindings via `[prop]="expression"`.
 If any of the evaluated expressions are